 Climb the Ecuador Volcanoes with International Mountain Guides

 Ecuador is simply a great country to visit.
-It has everything from 20,000' glaciated peaks to the Amazon Jungle.
+It has everything from 20,000' glaciated peaks to the Amazon Jungle, and we will experience both!
 Why more Americans don't spend time in Ecuador is beyond us.
 On our two-week trip, we will try to sample as much of this beautiful country as possible.
-Our two ascents will include Cotopaxi (19,347') and Cayambe (18,990').
+Our two ascents will include Cayambe (18,990') and Cotopaxi (19,347').
 Chimborazo (20,561') is available as a 3-day extension for the interested and capable climber.

-Our contacts and relationships in Ecuador make this program unique.
-The climbs themselves are only a piece of the total adventure experience with IMG in Ecuador.
+IMG has been leading expeditions to Ecuador since the early 80's and the contacts and relationships we've built over the years make this program unique.
+The climbs themselves are only a piece of the total adventure with IMG in Ecuador.

-Time is spent in Quito before and after our ascents.
-We will also visit the famous Indian market in Otavalo and spend time with a friend who is a local weaver in the town of Peguche.
+Time is spent in Quito before and after our ascents, exploring cathedrals and markets and sampling local cuisine.
+We will also visit the famous Indigenous market in Otavalo and spend time with a friend who is a weaver in the town of Peguche.

 You will see more of Ecuador than you ever imagined.
-Our goal is to make this trip so much more than just a mountaineering experience.
+Our goal is to make this trip so much more than just a mountaineering expedition.

 Required Skills and Physical Conditioning

 Prior knowledge of ice ax arrest, cramponing and rope team travel are REQUIRED.
 Everyone needs to be familiar with these climbing skills.
 Crevasse problems should be no more difficult than those encountered in climbing Mt.
 Rainier.
 The routes are very exciting and much more involved than those on the Mexican volcanoes.

 You cannot over train for high altitude climbing.
 You owe it to your team mates to be in excellent condition for the trip.
 Please see the Ecuador FAQ for more on this.